 That said, there are a few specific types of creators brands should target as automotive influencers:

 - Automotive influencers: This is the obvious choice.
 These creators are the most informed about the products they promote and can give their audience a full scope of a vehicle’s capabilities by producing content from behind the steering wheel.
 The knowledge these creators possess will build the credibility brands need to make consumers feel comfortable making that first purchase.

-- Fashion influencers: These creators pair perfectly with automakers who want to make their cars seem stylish and en vogue.
-Volvo, a company that is often associated with station wagons and soccer moms, used fashion influencers like Aimee Song to successfully appeal to a wider, hipper audience.
+- Fashion influencers: These creators pair perfectly with automakers who want to make their cars seem stylish and en-vogue.
+Volvo, a company, often associated with station wagons and soccer moms, used fashion influencers like Aimee Song to appeal to a broader, hipper audience.

-- Outdoor/adventure influencers: These on-the-go influencers are known for getting out and doing things, and more often than not, they are using a vehicle to get there.
-These creators are perfect for automakers who want to show the diverse capabilities, endurance, or dependability of their car, truck, or SUV.
+- Outdoor/adventure influencers: These on-the-go influencers are known for getting out and doing things; more often than not, they use a vehicle to get there.
+These creators are perfect for automakers who want to show their car, truck, or SUV’s diverse capabilities, endurance, or dependability.

 The rising success of female automotive influencers

 From technicians to racers, the automotive industry used to be dominated by men.
 But gender representation has found its level over the years.
 And considering women influence or directly make 85% of all automotive buying decisions, a new wave of female automotive influencers has become of utmost importance for brands hoping to drive sales through influencer marketing.
 Fortunately, plenty of women in the auto industry are crushing it on social media and becoming true champions for their favorite brands.